-- Chekhov's Gun: Averted to a degree.
-The Agamemnon is shown early in the episode, along with some dialogue about sightings of a renegade Minbari warcruiser.
-When that warcruiser shows up, one might expect the Agamemnon to similarly turn up to save the day.
-Instead, a Minbari ship makes it's first appearance, with the explanation that Sheridan figured they'd also be trying to find the renegade ship.
+- Chekhov's Gun: The Agamemnon is shown early in the episode, along with some dialogue about sightings of a renegade Minbari warcruiser.
+There's also an easily-missed line about the Minbari government sending a cruiser of their own to look for it.
+When the renegade shows up, one might expect the Agamemnon to similarly turn up to save the day.
+Instead, it's the other Minbari ship that arrives.

 - Continuity Nod: Garibaldi once mentioned to Ivanova that at the same time each day, C&C went offline for computer maintenance, and that no one was generally on duty there at that time.
 The brick drops in this episode, which ends with Sheridan giving his good-luck speech to an empty C&C.

 - Cool Starship: The EAS Agamemnon, an Omega class Destroyer that Sheridan commanded before his transfer to B5, makes the first of several appearances on the show.